 Don’t triangulate the kids.
 Bad-mouthing your ex to your kids, or telling them to call you if they don’t like the rules at Dad’s house (see boundaries, above!), will ramp up co-parenting conflict.
 If your ex is doing anything truly egregious, i.e. violating the court order, consult an attorney and leave your kids out of it.
 If your kids repeat things your ex has told them about you, calmly correct any inaccuracies and explain that it’s not their job to work out adult problems.

 Sweep your side of the street.
 Unless your ex is refusing to pay child support, violating the court order, or is jeopardizing your children’s safety, there is no reason to focus on what he or she is doing, thinking, or feeling.
 Inventorying your ex’s shortcomings will simply make you resentful and more likely to communicate or behave unskillfully.
 The next time you find yourself obsessing about your former spouse’s foibles, shift your focus back to yourself and figure out what you could do to improve your co-parenting relationship.

 Learn about legal steps you can take in a high conflict co-parenting situation to reduce stress and protect your kids.
-Schedule a free consultations with one of our highly skilled family law attorneys and get help from a divorce and child custody specialist.
+Schedule an initial consultations with one of our highly skilled family law attorneys and get help from a divorce and child custody specialist.
 Start safeguarding your future and your relationship with your child.
 Call us at 888-888-0191, or please click the button below